-The First University Examination may be taken not earlier than the end of the third term after matriculation.
 The Second University Examination may be taken not earlier than the end of the sixth term after matriculation.
 The Final University Examination for the Degree of Bachelor of Science (Structural Engineering with Architecture) may be taken not earlier than the end of the ninth term after matriculation.